darrenburns/ward/README.md

  PASS  test_sum.test_one_plus_two_equals_three
 ```

-*You've just wrote your first test with Ward!*
+*You've just wrote your first test with Ward, congrats!* Look [here](#more-examples) for more examples of
+how to test things with Ward.

+## How to Contribute

+Contributions are very welcome and encouraged!

+See the [contributing guide](.github/CONTRIBUTING.md) for information on how you can take part in the development of Ward.

 ## More Examples